victoris93/PCBS_Women_vs_Men_Maltitasking/README.md

 ![Congruent Square 1.](readme_figures/congruent_trial_shape_square.png) ![Congruent Square 2.](readme_figures/congruent_trial_filling_square.png) ![Congruent Diamond 1.](readme_figures/congruent_trial_shape_diamond.png) ![Congruent Diamond 2.](readme_figures/congruent_trial_filling_diamond.png)

 *Figure 3.
-Four trials of different tasks.
+Four congruent trials.
 All of them require the same response key.*

 This project consists of three separate scripts generating stimuli, executing the experiment and the one analysing the data.
 To run the experiment on your computer, you should have Python installed.
 In addition, you will need other modules: [requirements.txt](https://github.com/victoris93/PCBS_Women_vs_Men_Multitasking/requirements.txt) .After having downloaded the project folder, in the terminal, change your directory, type `pip install -r requirements.txt` and hit Enter.